levoai/docs/docs/install-traffic-capture-sensors/iis-agent/iis-agent.md

 - Windows Server with IIS 8.0+
 - Administrator privileges on the Windows server
 - PowerShell 5.0+
-- Windows Media Foundation (required for some IIS components):
+- Windows Media Foundation (necessary for IIS components):

-    Run the following command in PowerShell to install:
+    If not installed, run the following command in PowerShell to install:
     ```powershell
     Install-WindowsFeature -Name "Server-Media-Foundation"
     ```